n8feldman/nathans-game-of-gits/sad-tale.md

 test dreamstory

 Ned Stark and Don Quixote and Some other people rode off into the sunset and opened a quiznos franchise together

+then they burned that quiznos down for the insurance money and retired completely illegally